Get

 Dogster is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

-17 Most Affectionate Dog Breeds: Pictures, Info, & History
+17 Most Affectionate Dog Breeds: Info, Pictures & Origins

-Dogs have been at our side for millennia and were domesticated between 14,000 and 29,000 years ago.
+Dogs have been at our sides for millennia and were domesticated between 14,000 and 29,000 years ago.
 Why has the relationship between humans and dogs lasted so long (and gotten ever stronger)?
-Most would agree that it’s the affection we share with our canine companions.
+Most would agree that it’s the affection that we share with our canine companions.
 We love our dogs because they love us more than almost any other domesticated animal.

 How Are Affectionate Dogs Classified?

-The 17 Affectionate Dog Breeds
+The 17 Most Affectionate Dog Breeds

 1. Great Dane